About the Project

 Internationally, Lancaster has extensive links with the US and collaborate widely in Europe.
 Lancaster is host to UTGARD Lab (Uranium / Thorium Beta-Gamma Activity R&D Laboratory).
 Funded by the UK Government, UTGARD Lab is a process chemistry and materials preparation laboratory for work on beta/gamma active fission products, U, Th and low level alpha tracers.
 UTGARD is a national facility for the study of nuclear process chemistry and spent nuclear fuel simulants, offered to external users on an open access basis through the UK National Nuclear Users’ Facility (NNUF).

-Supported by the EPSRC and the National Nuclear Laboratory through the Centre for Innovative Nuclear Decommissioning (CINDe), this studentship is available to start 1st October 2020.
+Supported by the EPSRC and the National Nuclear Laboratory through the Centre for Innovative Nuclear Decommissioning (CINDe), this studentship is available to start in April or July 2021.
 For UK/EU applicants the studentship is fully funded for 4 years, covering fees and a maintenance grant (£17,285) (all tax free).

 For further information contact: